oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2015

-- Linked to Margareta's Slides
+- Added slides on hot topics in agile.

-Last update: 2015-05-13
+Last update: 2015-05-28

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: